Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Vehicle Motion Prediction

 where $\mu(\cdot; \bm{\theta})$ and $\Sigma(\cdot; \bm{\theta})$ are two heads of a recurrent neural network with shared torso.
 Hence we assume that the conditional densities are normally distributed, and learn those parameters through maximum likelihood estimation.
 Notably, for the BC model, we found that conditioning on samples $\hat{\bm{y}}_{<t}$ instead of ground truth values $\bm{y}_{<t}$ (where usage of ground truth is often referred to as teacher forcing in RNN literature) significantly improved performance across all datasets and metrics.

+\textbf{Uncertainty Estimation Methods.} The above ensembling is done using multiple stochastic models trained with different random seeds, as introduced in Deep Ensembles \cite{deepensemble2017}.
+For each ensemble member, we generate $Q$ trajectories.
+We can also use a Monte Carlo Dropout \cite{Gal2016Dropout} approach for each ensemble member, in which we sample new dropout masks \emph{at test time} during each of the $Q$ forward passes (and corresponding trajectory generations).
+Following \cite{smith2018understanding} we refer to the combination of this uncertainty estimation method with ensembling as Dropout Ensembles.
+Previous work has investigated the benefits of Deep Ensembles from a loss landscape perspective \cite{fort2020deep}, and found that Deep Ensembles tend to explore diverse modes in function space, whereas approximate variational methods such as Monte Carlo Dropout explore around a particular mode.
+Dropout Ensembles are hence motivated as ensembles of variational methods which aim to consider a diverse set of modes, with local exploration around each mode.

-\textbf{Setup.} We report performance of RIP across the two backbone models -- Behavioral Cloning (BC) \cite{codevilla2018end} and Deep Imitative Model (DIM) \cite{rhinehart2018deep} -- on development (\texttt{dev}) and evaluation (\texttt{eval}) datasets in in-distribution (In), distributionally shifted (Shifted), and combined in-distribution and shifted (Full) settings.
+\textbf{Setup.} We report performance of RIP across the two backbone models -- Behavioral Cloning (BC) \cite{codevilla2018end} and Deep Imitative Model (DIM) \cite{rhinehart2018deep} -- as well as the two uncertainty estimation methods -- Deep Ensembles \cite{deepensemble2017} and Dropout Ensembles \cite{Gal2016Dropout, smith2018understanding}.
+We evaluate RIP on development (\texttt{dev}) and evaluation (\texttt{eval}) datasets in in-distribution (In), distributionally shifted (Shifted), and combined in-distribution and shifted (Full) settings.
 With both backbone model classes we vary the number of ensemble members $K \in \{1, 3, 5\}$, train with learning rate 1e-4, use a cosine annealing LR schedule with 1 epoch warmup, and use gradient clipping at 1.
 We sample $Q = 10$ trajectories from each of the ensemble members.
 We consider two types of aggregation: ``Lower Quartile'' in which we compute the mean minus the standard deviation $\mu - \sigma$ of the input scores, and ``Model Averaging'' (MA) in which we compute the mean $\mu$ of the input scores.
 LQ reflects the intuition to assign a high score to a trajectory when the ensemble members assign it a high score on average, and tend to be certain (have a low standard deviation) in their scoring; MA reflects only the prior intuition.
 This aggregation strategy (LQ or MA) is used as both the per-trajectory aggregation operator $\oplus_{\text{trajectory}}$ and the per--prediction request aggregation operator $\oplus_{\text{pred-req}}$ (where the latter is followed by negation to obtain an uncertainty, as opposed to a confidence).
 We fix the RIP ensemble at all $K$ to produce the top $D = 5$ trajectories as ranked by their per-trajectory confidence score.